The Revista Alicantina de Estudios Ingleses (RAEI) publishes the following types of contributions:

 Endnotes should be typed as normal text (i.e., not automatically generated by the text processor) at the end of the article before the references, and should be as few and as short as possible.
 Their corresponding numbers in the main text should be typed as superscripts.

 Current (CG Times or Times New Roman) typefaces should be used, and special symbols should be avoided as much as possible.
+Should these be strictly necessary, a .pdf (portable document format) version must also be enclosed.

 Upon publication in RAEI, authors of articles will receive a copy of the volume in which their article is published and a pdf file of their contribution.
 The authors of reviews will also be sent one copy of the volume.